-Index.
-The Underlying Index is a free float adjusted market capitalization weighted index (subject to the modifications described below) designed to track the equity market performance of Chinese companies engaged in the consumer discretionary sector.
+10/40 Constraint (as defined below), which is designed to measure the equity market performance of Chinese companies in the consumer discretionary sector, as classified by the Global Industry Classification Standard.
 The securities eligible for inclusion in the Underlying Index include all types of publicly issued shares of Chinese issuers, such as A-Shares, B-Shares, H-Shares, P-Chips and Red Chips, which are described below.
-Issuers eligible for inclusion must be classified under the Global Industry Classification Standard as engaged in the consumer discretionary sector.
 The issuers included in the Underlying Index may include mid-cap and large-cap companies.

-To determine the investable universe of Chinese equity securities for the Underlying Index, the index provider, MSCI, Inc. ("Index Provider"), applies investability screens to individual securities within the consumer discretionary sector based on the MSCI Global Investable Market Indexes Methodology, along with MSCI's investability and minimum size criteria for emerging markets.
-The Index Provider applies these investability screens so that the securities eligible for inclusion in the Underlying Index, at the time of each rebalance must, among other things: (1) come from issuers comprising the top 85% (based on market capitalization) of the investable equity universe and (2) meet certain minimum liquidity requirements as measured by their three-month and 12-month annual traded value ratios and three-month frequency of trading percentage over the prior year.
+To determine the investable universe of Chinese equity securities for the Underlying Index, the index provider, MSCI, Inc. ("Index Provider"), applies investability screens to securities within the consumer discretionary sector based on the MSCI Global Investable Market Indexes Methodology, along with MSCI's investability and minimum size criteria for emerging markets.
+To be included in the Underlying Index, at the time of each rebalance, securities must, among other things: (1) be within the top 85% of the investable universe (based on market capitalization); and (2) meet certain liquidity requirements as measured by the three-month annual traded value ratio, the twelve-month annual traded value ratio and three-month frequency of trading percentage.

-The Underlying Index is weighted according to each component's free-float adjusted market capitalization, which is calculated based on the component's price multiplied by its Foreign Inclusion Factor ("FIF"), but is modified so that, as of the rebalance date, no issuer constitutes more than 10% of the Underlying Index and so that the cumulative weight of all components with a weight of over 5% does not exceed 40% of the Underlying Index ("10/40 Cap").
+Underlying Index constituents are weighted by the security's free-float adjusted market capitalization, as calculated based on MSCl's Foreign Inclusion Factor ("FIF") and subject to Foreign Ownership Limits ("FOLs"), but is modified so that, as of the rebalance date, no issuer constitutes more than 10% of the Underlying Index and so that the cumulative weight of all constituents with a weight of over 5% does not exceed 40% of the Underlying Index ("10/40 Constraint").
 The FIF of a security is defined as the proportion of shares outstanding that is available for investment in the public equity markets by foreign investors.
-For China A-Shares, an FIF of 100% is applied to their free-float adjusted market capitalization for calculating their final weight in the Underlying Index, which may be different from other foreign indices.
+For China A-Shares, an FIF of 100% is applied to their free-float adjusted market capitalization for calculating their final weight in the Underlying Index.
+The FOL of a security is defined as the proportion of share capital of the security that is available for purchase to foreign investors.

 The Fund may invest up to 20% of its assets in instruments that are not included in the Underlying Index, but that the Fund's adviser, Krane Funds Advisors, LLC ("Krane" or "Adviser"), believes will help the Fund track the Underlying Index.
-These investments may include equity securities and depositary receipts of issuers whose securities are not components of the Underlying Index, derivative instruments (including swaps, futures, forwards, structured notes and options), other investment companies (including exchange traded funds or "ETFs") and cash or cash equivalents (including money market funds).
+These investments may include equity securities and depositary receipts of issuers whose securities are not constituents of the Underlying Index, derivative instruments (including swaps, futures, forwards, structured notes and options), other investment companies (including exchange traded funds or "ETFs") and cash or cash equivalents (including money market funds).
 The other investment companies in which the Fund may invest may be advised, sponsored or otherwise serviced by Krane and/or its affiliates.
-The Fund will not purchase shares of an investment company if it would cause the Fund to (i) own more than 3% of such investment company; or (iii) invest more than 10% of its total assets in investment companies.